How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 Here’s what UT Austin says on its site:

 “Your résumé should include all your achievements, not just those that didn’t fit on the ApplyTexas or Common App application.
-That said, if you’re able to list everything on your admissions application, there’s no need to submit a separate résumé.
+That said, if you’re able to list everything on your admissions application, there’s no need to submit a separate résumé.”

-- The number of hours per week and weeks per year you spent on each activity”
+• The number of hours per week and weeks per year you spent on each activity.

-Head here for UT Expanded Resume Tips, including a sample resume/template.
+Because we know you’re now pumped to do your resume, head here for UT Expanded Resume Tips, including a sample resume/template.

 Special thanks to Julia for contributing to this post.